-- To act as the official representative of Dominican University New York students in all matters that relate to them as DC students in particular and university students in general; - To strive for mutual cooperation and understanding among students, faculty, and administration; - To approve charters and budgets submitted by clubs and organizations provided these charters comply with the guidelines as stated in the Student Government Constitution; - To help plan a cultural and social calendar that will meet the varied needs and desires of the University community; and - To aid in directing and coordinating social activities.
+- To act as the official representative of Dominican University New York students in all matters that relate to them as DUNY students in particular and university students in gen- - To strive for mutual cooperation and understanding among students, faculty, and administration; - To approve charters and budgets submitted by clubs and organizations provided these charters comply with the guidelines as stated in the Student Government Constitution; - To help plan a cultural and social calendar that will meet the varied needs and desires of the University community; and - To aid in directing and coordinating social activities.

-The Student Government Office in Casey Hall is open to all students.
-The four class presidents and one representative elected from each class combine with the executive officers to make up the Student Government.
+The Student Government Office is located in the Granito Center and is open to all students.

+The Executive Branch, the Legislative Branch, and the Representative Branch make up the Student Government.
 Most members are elected in the spring.
 The freshman class elects its representatives in the fall semester.